 - Situation in Belgium and recommendations of the Belgian government: Federal Public Service (FPS) Public Health, Safety of the Food Chain and Environment

-- World Health Organisation (WHO) recommendations
+- Recommendations of the World Health Organisation (WHO)

 - Recommendations of the European Centre for Disease Prevention and Control (ECDC, European Agency)

 - European Commission / Public Health website

 - Re-open EU platform - with information on borders, available (public) transport, travel restrictions, public health and safety measures such as distance rules or protective masks.
 It also provides practical information for travellers, such as beaches, cafés or restaurants open in summer.

 We remind you that these measures applied in Brussels are being regularly updated.
 For more information on the situation in Belgium, please consult the SPF (Federal Public Services) COVID-19 website.

 We will continue to support you and will handle all your requests.
 Do you have a specific question?

 Our welcome offices and the exhibition experience.brussels are open.
 We will be happy to help you.
 Contact us by chat via our homepage or by phone on +32 2 513 89 40 from 09:30 to 17:30 during the week and from 10:00 to 18:00 during the weekends and on bank holidays.

 Look after yourselves and others!